-The Cotswolds National Landscape covers Alderton Hill and Dumbleton Hill and extends right down to its boundary on the northern edge of Alderton.
+The Cotswolds National Landscape covers Alderton Hill and Dumbleton Hill to the north of the village and extends down to its boundary on the northern edge of Alderton.
+In this particular location the National Landscape's boundary extends to the southern side of Dibden Lane to the site boundary, as shown at Image 2.2 of the applicant's LVA.
 To the south of Alderton, Langley Hill, Dixton Hill and Oxenton Hill are also part of the National Landscape and the land between these outliers, known as the Teddington and Greet Vale, is designated as a Special Landscape Area (SLA) in the Tewkesbury Borough Plan.

-The Government's planning practice guidance on Natural Environment (paragraph 042) recognises that development in the setting of an AONB can potentially do significant harm to the landscape and scenic beauty of the AONB (to which great weight must be attached), especially where the landscape character of land within and adjoining the designated area is complementary.
+The Government's planning practice guidance on Natural Environment (paragraph 042) recognises that development in the setting of an AONB can potentially do significant harm to the landscape and scenic beauty of the AONB (to which great weight must be attached), especially where long views from or to the designated landscape are identified as important or where the landscape character of land within and adjoining the designated area is complementary.

-The site forms part of a Special Landscape Area (SLA).
+The site forms part of a Special Landscape Area (SLA) and lies adjacent to the National Landscape.
 The newly-adopted Tewkesbury Borough Plan states at paragraph 8.3 that SLAs 'are defined where the topography is a continuation of the adjacent AONB and / or where the vegetation and associated features are characteristic of the AONB'.
 SLAs 'play a role in protected the foreground setting of the adjacent Cotswolds AONB' and are considered by the LPA to be a valued landscape having regard to paragraph 174 of the NPPF.
+We consider that this description is appropriate in regards to this site.
+The Tewkesbury Borough Council Landscape and Visual Sensitivity Study (2014) also assessed the area that the site falls within to have a high sensitivity to visual effects.

 A key issue in respect of this application is the impact of the proposed development on the visual connectivity between areas within the AONB, when viewed both to and from the AONB.
 The relatively undeveloped nature of the land between Langley, Dixton and Oxenton Hills to the south and Alderton Hill to the north helps to maintain this geological and visual link.
-Other landscape and visual sensitivities include the perception of settlement shape and form from elevated vantage points, the influence of developments in views from public rights of way (including the promoted Winchcombe Way and Wychavon Way routes) and the perception of separation between Alderton and the B4077.
+Other landscape and visual sensitivities include the perception of settlement shape and form from elevated vantage points, the influence of developments in views from public rights of way (in particular the promoted Winchcombe Way route) and the perception of separation between Alderton and the B4077.